 10 Notable Gimmicks & Tools

-Sorted by like count as of May 2026, with a closer look at what each release actually does and how it's built.
+Sorted by like count as of the compile date (July 2026), with a closer look at what each release actually does and how it's built.

 #1: Feitora Dekiru / Hamuya

-A new release from Hamuya — the creator behind January's #3 "Gimmick Tsukuru - A Gimmick to Create Avatar Gimmicks" — this is a Unity editor extension that sets up VRChat face tracking (VRCFaceTracking) automatically and non-destructively.
-With 4,502 likes it tops March's gimmick & tool category, and at ¥3,500 it's the highest-priced Top 1 across January–March.
+A new release from Hamuya — the creator behind January's #3 "Gimmick Tsukuru" — this is a Unity editor extension that sets up VRChat face tracking (VRCFaceTracking) automatically and non-destructively.
+As of the compile date (July 2026) it sits at 5,351 likes, first place for March's gimmick & tool category, and at ¥3,500 it's the highest-priced #1 across January–March.

-A successor edition, "Feitora Dekiru 2," released mid-period and is free to download for existing buyers.
-It packs in multiple shape keys per motion, shape-key limit breaking, input/output signal tuning, in-editor live preview, automatic conflict suppression against lip sync and blinking, and .ftprofile profile export (which can be shared).
-It's localized in Japanese, English, Korean, Chinese, and Spanish, and the credits list collaborators for UI/UX design and the PR video — the kind of build quality you'd expect from a higher-priced tool.
+The successor "Feitora Dekiru 2," released later, is a free download for existing buyers.
+It packs multi-shape-key assignment per movement, shape-key limit break, input/output signal tuning, live in-editor preview, automatic conflict prevention with lip sync and blinking, and .ftprofile profile export (redistributable).
+Localization covers Japanese, English, Korean, Chinese and Spanish, with credited collaborators for UI/UX and the PR video — production values that match the premium price.

 #2: TextureColorKit / kobokits

-An editor extension that does texture recoloring, AO baking, face-shadow SDF generation, and material/mesh optimization entirely inside Unity.
-No Photoshop or GIMP — everything from recoloring to map generation and PNG export finishes in the editor.
-It took 4,251 likes for #2, priced at ¥900.
+An editor extension that handles texture recoloring, AO baking, face-shadow SDF generation and material/mesh optimization entirely inside Unity.
+No Photoshop, no GIMP — recolor through map generation to PNG export all happens in-engine.
+As of the compile date, 4,970 likes at ¥1,000.

-A Unity editor extension that edits lilToon materials "in bulk."
-With 3,597 likes it's the first free release in the Top 10, aimed squarely at people who want to speed up the fine-tuning and mass-production passes of avatar work.
+A Unity editor extension that edits multiple lilToon materials at once.
+As of the compile date, 3,749 likes — the first fully free entry in the Top 10, squarely aimed at people who want to speed up fine-tuning and batch work during avatar production.

 Sponsored